Confidence-coin/Confidence-coin.github.io/whitepaper/index.md

 ## System nodes
  - The system has three nodes: Wallets, DTPs, and Validators.
- - Wallets will opt in and opt out from DTPs
+ - Wallets will opt-in and opt out from DTPs
  - DTPs will make aggregated transactions with potentially millions of wallets involved.
  - Validators will validate and create blocks.